ganrad/aks-aspnet-sqldb-rest/README.md

 This project provides step by step instructions to use **Azure DevOps Services** to build the application binaries, package the binaries within a container and deploy the container on **Azure Kubernetes Service** (AKS).
 The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for accessing (retrieving / storing) medical claims records from a relational data store.
 The microservice persists all claims records in an Azure SQL Server Database.

 **Prerequisites:**
-1. Each attendee should have completed all modules in [Azure Fundamentals](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/) course and/or passed [Exam AZ-900](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900).
+1. Review and complete all modules in [Azure Fundamentals](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/) course.
-2. An active **Microsoft Azure Subscription**.
+2. An active **Microsoft Azure Subscription** with **Owner** *Role* permission.
 You can obtain a free Azure subscription by accessing the [Microsoft Azure](https://azure.microsoft.com/en-us/?v=18.12) website.

     **IMPORTANT NOTE:** In order to complete all sections in this project, at least one person in your team **must** have **Owner** *Role* permission for the Azure Subscription.
 3. An Azure **Resource Group** with **Owner** *Role* permission.
 All Azure resources will be deloyed into this resource group.
 4. A **GitHub** Account to fork and clone this GitHub repository.